dragoncoder047/blog/aaaa/programming/c/spoiled-pickles.md

 incref(baz);
 ```

 Both of these are just confusing, and because there is no C equivalent of Python's `:::python with` block or a C++ `:::cpp try`/`:::cpp finally` construct (and I've yet to try any kind of C preprocessor macro hack) I have to explicitly stop, decref all the objects I used, and then return (even if it is a quick abort in the middle because of an error).
+And this is all messed up if I end up using `:::c longjmp()`-based error handling, which means a function may never even return to be able to clean up those dangling references.
 I don't like using `:::c goto` excessively, even if it is for an obvious `:::c goto done;` but I probably will have to.

 ---